tmrcpsu/bacseq/readme.md

-# BacSeq : An automated pipeline for whole genome sequence
+# BacSeq: An automated pipeline for whole genome sequence
 # Introduction
-### An automated pipeline for whole genome sequence
+### BacSeq is an automated pipeline for whole genome sequence analysis of bacterial genomes.
+The software contained several Bioinformatics tools for quality control of raw reads, genome assembly and quality assesments, genome annotation, downstream analysis, and comparative genomic analysis.
+BacSeq is available for both short-read and long-read sequencing data and the reports can be visualized on the html page.
 # Workflows
 ![image](https://mecob.psu.ac.th/BacSeq_Software/img/workflow.png)
 * Quality Control